The Little Mermaid (1968 film)

 The Little Mermaid (Русалочка) is a 1968 Soviet animated film based on Hans Christian Andersen's 1837 fairy tale "The Little Mermaid".
-The film was adapted in English by Films by Jove for the series Fairy Tales from Far Off Lands, second season of Stories from My Childhood.
+The film was adapted in English in 1993 by Films by Jove for the series Animated Classic Showcase.

 Plot

 As the story opens, a busful of tourists are touring Copenhagen.
 Their guide draws their attention to the beautiful statue at Langelinie.
 At that, the film's focus moves below the waterline, where a fish, mocking the human's idea that love can be real, tells the story that follows to several smaller fish.

 A galleon is foundering on the rough ocean.
 Its master, a young prince, is trying his best to keep the ship out of harm, but he fails, and eventually falls into the waves.
 Meanwhile, four mermaid princesses come from a magnificent alabaster underwater palace.
 The three older mermaids, clad in blue, give their younger sister a red cloak, indirectly indicating the protagonist.

 The little mermaid heads toward the surface and sees the now-unconscious prince in the water.
 She carries him to the shore, where she sings a sweet mermaid song for him.
 Then a bell tolls from a nearby convent and several women come out.
 The little mermaid jumps into the sea, waiting to see what becomes of the prince.
 One of the ladies, very physically similar to the mermaid, finds the prince and helps him to the convent.

 The little mermaid returns to her palace and tells her sisters of the prince.
 She decides to go to the hag of the sea for a solution.
 The hag offers her a potion that will turn her human, with the condition of having to lose her voice and bear a pain in her feet whilst walking.
 This the little mermaid quickly accepts.